Nic-Gould/HUD/README.md

 ## .intro

 OpenHUD is based on the idea of fpv drone racing to overlay live video with critical information.
 Rather than using VR/AR for game-like interactions, OpenHUD approaches AR as an interface to enhance our experience of life.
 OpenHUD overlays a live camera stream with additional data about what is in view based on pretrained computer vision modules such as (Google vision API, Pre trained TF models, etc).
+See the [list of models](./vision/README.md).
 This project investigated several widely available ML and CV APIs to provide overlay features.
 The tags that are returned are used to determine what funtions to undertake next.
 Such as:
 * user generated search
 * transition between classifier models
 * additional sensor data, or sensor filtering and analysis.